Fr4nz83/PWR-plugin-kubernetes/README.md

 This repository started as a fork of the repository behind the paper "[Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent](https://www.usenix.org/system/files/atc23-weng.pdf)", and includes the code behind our paper's contributions:

-1. introduce our power-aware online scheduling policy, **PWR**, in the form of a Kubernetes scoring plugin;
+1. introduce our power-aware online scheduling policy, **PWR**, in the form of a Kubernetes scoring plugin.
+The core of the PWR plugin can be found in [pwr_score.go](pkg/simulator/plugin/pwr_score.go);
 2. slightly customized the simulator to support power consumption telemetry;
 3. provide the Python and Bash scripts used for the paper's experimental evaluation, to ensure reproducibility.